 The phase shifts caused by conventional crossover networks may seem extreme, but they are generally inaudible.
 Provided the phase of each driver is controlled and maintained (such as with a Linkwitz-Riley crossover), there are no audible effects.
 While phase anomalies may be audible if two different speaker systems are operated alongside each other, this is not a problem for home audio systems.
 The subtractive crossover network still has overall phase shift between drivers, so it doesn't solve that particular problem anyway.

 Early in my exploits into electronics I did experiment with the idea, and have done so since as well.
 The measured results match the simulations pretty much exactly.
 While there is no doubt that the end result can be acceptable in a non-demanding application and at relatively low power levels, it's simply not good enough for a high grade system.
-I'd be happy enough to use a subtractive crossover for a background music system if that were the only option (I'm unsure how that could come about ), but it only takes a bit more effort to do the job properly.
-For the sake of a few more parts, you can have a 24dB/ octave filter that works properly.
+I'd be happy enough to use a subtractive crossover for a background music system if that were the only option (although I'm unsure how that could come about ), but it only takes a bit more effort to do the job properly.
+For the sake of a few more parts (or fewer parts if a phase shift network is included), you can have a 24dB/ octave filter that works properly.

 So, if anyone was ever mildly curious, now you know why I have not (and will not) publish a project based on what I consider to be a seriously flawed design.